Who can challenge a Will?

 - Parents.
 If dependant on the deceased, a parent may be able to contest a will.

-A claimant on a Will must satisfy the Court that adequate provisions were not made for their maintenance, education or advancement in life.
+A claimant must satisfy the Court that adequate provisions were not made for their maintenance, education or advancement in life.

 The criteria the Court uses to assess claimants on a Will include: